 Professional development is the means by which assessors acquire, develop and maintain the competencies required to carry out quality assessment in the VET sector.
 It also includes the ways in which assessors maintain knowledge of any changes in policy, practice and research that may impact on their assessment processes.
+The professional reading.

-The Institute's assessors undertake professional development in a number of ways which may include assessor networks, mentoring and coaching, internal validation activities, project teams, workplace visits, structured professional development activities, in-house training programs and formal/informal programs of further study and professional reading.
+Institute's assessors undertake professional development in a number of ways which may include assessor networks, mentoring and coaching, internal validation activities, project teams, workplace visits, structured professional development activities, in-house training programs and formal/informal programs of further study and each training product: